 If your proposed financial settlement has very little liquidity, be sure that you will have enough cash flow throughout the years to handle your living expenses.
 If not, you may have to consider selling the home, other assets or significantly decrease your expenses in order to meet your budgetary needs.

 The effect of your divorce settlement on various taxes can be very costly if not addressed thoroughly.
 Capital gains, income tax, and alimony are just a few of the areas that may be impacted.

 Capital gains taxes need to be analyzed when property is being divided.
 Capital gains refer to the fair market value of an asset minus its cost.
 For example, if you paid $5 for a share of stock and it is now worth $25, you have a capital gain of $20.
 This applies to other assets such as real estate (including your home), mutual fund accounts and just about any investment that has appreciated in value.

 Be very careful that the property you are receiving in a settlement does not have large capital gains as compared with your ex-spouse's property.
 Don't be fooled if your spouse offers you property of equal value but conveniently forgets to inform you of the tax liability.

-Income taxes are effected primarily by alimony payments and filing status.
-Alimony received is taxable as ordinary income, so a $50,000 payment received is actually worth $35,000 after taxes, assuming a 30% marginal state and federal tax bracket.
+Income taxes are effected primarily by alimony payments and filing status for divorces finalized before 2019.
+For these people, alimony received is taxable as ordinary income, so a $50,000 payment received is actually worth $35,000 after taxes, assuming a 30% marginal state and federal tax bracket.

 Filing status is an important decision after the divorce.
 If you were still married on 12/31 of the tax year, you have the option of filing a joint return.
 If you can peacefully deal with your spouse after the divorce, you should consider this option as it could save considerable tax for both parties.
 (Here are some divorce tax tips if you don't trust your husband's accounting.)